jay23606/chat-gpt-voice/README.md

 Requires entering in an API key from openai.com which is stored in localStorage

-A checkbox was added enable or disable Voice whose state is also stored in localStorage
+A checkbox is included to enable or disable TTS and STT whose state is also stored in localStorage

 I wrote it primarily so I could ping ChatGPT more easily on my mobile device